vlang/v/vlib/regex/README.md

 `^` (Caret.)
 Matches at the start of the string

-`?` Matches at the end of the string
+`$` Matches at the end of the string

 ## Tokens

-The tokens are the atomic unit used by this regex engine and can be ones of the following:
+The tokens are the atomic units used by this regex engine and can be ones of the following:

 ### Simple char